Progressing Paediatrics: Childhood epilepsies

 The course will be delivered by clinicians with extensive experience and passion about the paediatric epilepsies, including service development and delivery.

 Learning aims, objectives and outcomes

-- Discuss the importance of seizure recognition and the seizure and syndrome classifications
+- discuss the importance of seizure recognition and the current seizure and syndrome classifications

-- Distinguish the treatment choices including medication, surgery and the ketogenic diet
+- discuss treatment choices including medication, surgery and the ketogenic diet

-- Use the NICE quality standard statements regarding the comprehensive care of epilepsies
+- apply NICE quality standard statements to epilepsy management and the comprehensive care of the epilepsies

 - demonstrate insight into the challenges arising from the management of complex epilepsies of childhood